cvivianc/LGS/README.md

 to do:

 - fix icon display to fill gaps

 - header for discussion board link

 **Vivian 30.5.22**
 :ballot_box_with_check: Done
     Made the create post input field work but break all the styles :imp:

 :white_square_button: To Do

+**Jordan 31/05/22**

+- Fixed Images